bmtnc/avpipeline/README.md

 ### API Endpoints Used
 - `TIME_SERIES_DAILY_ADJUSTED` - Daily price data
 - `INCOME_STATEMENT` - Quarterly income statement data
+- `BALANCE_SHEET` - Quarterly balance sheet data
+- `CASH_FLOW` - Quarterly cash flow data
 - `ETF_PROFILE` - ETF holdings and profile data

 ---

 **Disclaimer**: This package is not affiliated with Alpha Vantage.
 Please review Alpha Vantage's terms of service before using their API.

+**Technical Innovation**: This package demonstrates how configuration-based architecture can dramatically reduce code complexity while improving functionality and maintainability - a pattern that can serve as a model for other API wrapper packages.